PreciousChicken/vim-groff-viewer/README.md

 let groffviewer_options="-T pdf"
 ```

-A pdf document viewer that auto-reloads[^1] should however still be chosen otherwise the document will fail to update on write (ePDFView would be a bad choice in this regard).
+A pdf document viewer that auto-reloads should however still be chosen otherwise the document will fail to update on write (ePDFView would be a bad choice in this regard).

 ### Setting the printer